madanyc/workfront-learn.en/help/fusion/12-exercises/webhooks.md

 1. Back in the Webhooks mapping panel a URL has been created for this specific webhook.
 Click on "Copy address to clipboard" to copy that URL.
 1. Click OK.
 1. Click Run once.
 1. Use the URL in Postman to send a name and birthdate to your custom webhook.
-For instructions on setting up Postman, see section three of the Beyond basic modules in Workfront Fusion learning path.
+For instructions on setting up Postman, see the [Webhooks walkthrough](https://experienceleague.adobe.com/docs/workfront-learn/tutorials-workfront/fusion/beyond-basic-modules/webhooks-walkthrough.html?lang=en) tutorial.

     **The Webhooks module panel should look like this:**